-The high-quality 3D reconstruction work by Richardson et al. [43], [51], Sela et al. [44] obtain impressive results on adding fine-level details to the face shape when images are within the span of the used synthetic training corpus or the employed 3DMM model.
+The high-quality 3D reconstruction work by Richardson et al. [41], [50], Sela et al. [42] obtains impressive results on adding fine-level details to the face shape when images are within the span of the used synthetic training corpus or the employed 3DMM model.
 However, their performance significantly degrades when dealing with variations not in its training data span, e.g., facial hair.
 Our approach is not only robust to facial hair and make-up, but also automatically learns to reconstruct such variations based on the jointly learned model.
-We provide comparisons with them in Fig. 21, using the code provided by the author.
+We provide comparisons with them in Fig. 17, using the code provided by the author.

-The current state-of-art method by Sela et al. [44] consisting of three steps: an image-to-image network estimating a depth map and a correspondence map, non-rigid registration and a fine detail reconstruction.
+The current state-of-art 3D monocular face reconstruction method by Sela et al. [42] consisting of three steps: an imageto-image network estimating a depth map and a correspondence map, non-rigid registration and a fine detail reconstruction.
 Their image-to-image network is trained on synthetic data generated by the linear model.
 Besides domain gap between synthetic and real images, this network faces a more serious problem of lacking facial hair in the low-dimension texture subspace of the linear model.
-This network's output tends to ignore these unexplainable region (Fig. 21), which leads to failure in later steps.
-Our network is more robust in handing these inthe-wild variations.
-Furthermore, our approach is orthogonal to Sela et al. [44]'s fine detail reconstruction module or Richardson et al. [51]'s finenet.
+This network's output tends to ignore these unexplainable region (Fig. 17), which leads to failure in later steps.
+Our network is more robust in handing these in-the-wild variations.
+Furthermore, our approach is orthogonal to Sela et al. [42]'s fine detail reconstruction module or Richardson et al. [50]'s finenet.
 Employing these refinement on top of our fitting could lead to promising further improvement.

-Fig. 19: 3D reconstruction results comparison to Tewari et al. [49].
-Their reconstructed shapes suffer from the surface shrinkage when dealing with challenging texture or shape outside the linear model subspace.
-They can't handle large pose variation well either.
+Fig. 18: 3D reconstruction results comparison to Tewari et al. [48] on 300VW dataset [74] (first row) and CelebA [68] (second row).
+Their reconstructed shapes suffer from the surface shrinkage when dealing with challenging texture, i.e., facial hair.
 Meanwhile, our nonlinear model is more robust to these variations.